 - Wash dry roasted Daal and keep that aside.

-- Take a deep bottom pan and heat oil in it.
+- Take a deep bottom pan and heat 3 Tbsp. oil in it.

-- Temper remaining oil with Dried Red Chili, Whole Cinnamon, Whole Clove, Whole Black Cardamom, Whole Green Cardamom, Cumin Seed, and Whole Bay Leaf and keep the flame on the lower side.
+- Temper the remaining oil in a deep-bottom vessel or a Handi (Haanri) with Dried Red Chili, Whole Cinnamon, Whole Clove, Whole Black Cardamom, Whole Green Cardamom, Cumin Seed, and Whole Bay Leaf, and keep the flame on the lower side.

 - Add Chopped Tomatoes and cook until tomatoes soften.